 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-The urinary tract is an efficient system where in a 24-hour period, it thoroughly cleans roughly 200 quarts of fluid, returns most of it to the circulatory system and eliminates the leftover as urine through the bladder.
+In a 24-hour period, the urinary tract cleans about 200 quarts of fluid and returns most of it to the circulatory system.
+Leftover fluid leaves the body as urine through the bladder.

-Prostate Enlargement (BPH): Also known as benign prostatic hyerplasia (BPH), prostate enlargement can lead to partial blockage of the urinary system.
+Prostate Enlargement - Also called "benign prostatic hyperplasia" or "BPH", prostate enlargement can lead to partial blockage of the urinary system.